A B O U T

 This is where I learned about our local plant dyes.
 Workshops at PTRI were also my introduction to the science of dyeing textiles.

-Tying in textiles from our cultures with plant dyes grown from around us felt like an organic match to the stories I want to tell.
+Tying in textiles from our cultures with plant dyes grown from around us feels like an organic match to the stories I want to tell.

 I have since supplemented my basic knowledge on natural dyeing with workshops in Thailand and Vietnam.
 I also attended natural dyeing webinars especially at the height of the pandemic.